The Bahamas is an archipelago with more than 700 islands (24 inhabited and more than 600 uninhabited).

 The visit to Gold Rock Beach, the filming location for two “Pirates of the Caribbean” movies, where children can live an authentic pirate adventure.

-The Bahamas Jeep Safari Tour is a genuine two-day adventure to the heart of the forests of “Lucayan National Park” at the wheel of your own 4×4 or Jeep.
+The Bahamas Jeep Safari Tour is a genuine two-day adventure to the heart of “Lucayan National Park” forests at the wheel of your own 4×4 or Jeep.
 A picnic on the beach is included.

 In addition to snorkeling, fishing, and enjoying the sand and surf, the Bahamas offer another truly memorable experience: swimming with pigs.